 Hydrogen Breath Test and Lactose Intolerance

-The hydrogen breath test is used to diagnose lactose intolerance or determine if abnormal bacteria is present in the colon.
+The hydrogen breath test is a method used to diagnose lactose intolerance or determine if abnormal bacteria are present in the colon.

 What Is Lactose Intolerance?